A Drive to a Kill…

 However, this would have been more interesting had his female accomplice been phoned instead, as these scenes made it obvious who wasn’t a suspect in the sabotage storyline.
 Better scenes were seen from a sabotager’s point of view as they tampered with the McMillan’s car added to the suspense, but some tell-all scenes unintentionally eliminated characters from the suspect list.

-Other storylines introduced in this episode which could have been further developed included Schuck’s Enright’s new girlfriend, as with just her one scene I felt this actress was underused.
+Other storylines introduced in this episode that could have been further developed included Schuck’s Enright’s new girlfriend, as with just her one scene I felt this actress was underused.
 However, I believe her character could have added more twists to this tale.

 The list of suspects for the sabotager was also increased by including Bert Convy’s rally master and Scatman Crother’s mechanic.
 Although you knew they wouldn’t be in line to win the cars, you wondered if someone was paying them to help them in their quest to win the goods.

-The inclusion of these characters as suspects made this a more rounded episode, as well as a possible natty twist had either been involved with the on-screen skulduggery.
+The inclusion of these characters as suspects made this a more rounded episode, as well as a possible natty twist that had either been involved with the on-screen skulduggery.
 But you’ll find that you are driven to distraction in identifying just who was in the driving seat in this suspense-ridden police procedural whodunnit…

 Weeper Rating: 0/10